-The man-sized amoeba bleated and struggled on the Mountainside, boiling with teeth.
+The man-sized amoeba bleated and struggled on the red mountain, boiling with teeth.
 Molars mashed the amoeba’s guts.
 Canines spun sadistically.
-Triangular teeth swam like shark fins at sea.
+Triangular shark-teeth swam like fins at sea.

-Teeth ground down the amoeba until all that remained was the size of a soccer-ball squirming like a cramping gonad.
-So many teeth bit the flesh-sphere that it seemed made of teeth and nothing else, even while gums suffered silently inside.
+Teeth ground down the amoeba until all that remained was like a cramping gonad the size of a soccer-ball.
+So many teeth bit the flesh-sphere that it seemed made of teeth and nothing else, even while sensitive gums suffered silently inside.
 The teeth swirled on the surface as if conveyed by convection.
 A deep whine from the center increased in pitch and volume.

 The tooth-ball bulged.
-The bulge split the layer of teeth.
-A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the ground.
+A narwhal tusk, spiraled and spinning, drilled three feet skyward before the tooth-ball rolled and stubbed the tusk on the mountain.
 Still the tusk grew longer and thicker.
 Its thickening cracked other teeth.
-The cracking of teeth was the source of the whine, which became a relentless shriek.
+The cracking of teeth was the source of the whine, which had become a shriek.

 The tusk stretched gums until they snapped.
-Broken nerves burned in the dry air.
+Broken nerves burned in dry air.

 Finally the ball of gums breathed easy.
 It relaxed into brown slime which spread in a muddy disk.

-Then, like goop on a sub-woofer, pseudopods danced from the mud.
-The longest pseudopods grappled for dominance, only to merge where they met.
+Then pseudopods danced from the mud like goop on a sub-woofer.
+The longest pseudopods grappled and merged where they met.

-The merged pseudopods wriggled like worms.
+The merged pseudopods wriggled like earthworms.
 As more worms formed, the mud became clearer.
-When the mud was a puddle of water, ten thousand worms tangled in pandemonium.
+When the mud was just a puddle of water, ten thousand worms were tangled in pandemonium.

-Then the tangled worms wriggled as one.
-The dusty Mountain disturbed them and they yearned for moist soil.
-They crawled from the puddle to the edge of the Mountain and felt sheer cliff-face.
-If they jumped the impact would be painful and the sand below would cut like hot knives, but then they could dig into moist darkness.
+The tangled worms wriggled as one.
+The dusty red mountain disturbed them, and they yearned for soggy soil.
+They crawled to the edge of the mountain and felt sheer cliff-face.
+If they jumped, the impact would be painful, and the sand would cut like hot knives, but then they could dig into moist darkness.
 They leapt!

-A white fox bit the worm-heap like it was a venomous snake and dragged it onto the Mountain.
+A white fox bit the worm-heap like it was a venomous snake and dragged it back onto the red mountain.
 She threw her head to toss her prey and chomp again with greater grip.
 The worms tried escaping, every-worm-for-itself, but they’d tangled too thoroughly to separate.
 The fox beat them senseless against the ground.